Front-of-Package Labels now available for Canada.

 “I read labels whether I am shopping or eating out.
 It’s important for my kids to eat healthy food and I want to know what’s in the food we eat.
 It doesn’t mean I don’t buy food without nutrition labels but I tend not to.
 And after having three kids it’s tough to keep your figure,” she explains.
 “When we eat out, I prefer to choose places that I know to have healthy items on the menu for the kids including fresh fruit and vegetables and lighter options for me,” she says.

-Mum Maria is busy with three kids and she relies on information being provided so she can make sensible decisions for her family.
-She prefers food service providers she can trust who display nutritional facts information and provide consistent food.
-With plenty of food service providers such as chain restaurants providing nutritional information, she will likely choose them over a restaurant without nutritional information.
+Mum Maria is busy with three kids, and she relies on information to make sensible decisions for her family.
+She prefers food service providers she can trust who display nutritional facts and provide consistent food.
+With plenty of food service providers, such as chain restaurants, providing nutritional information, she will likely choose them over a restaurant without nutritional information.

 Meet Dieting Dave & Debbie